- Military Basics

 You should think especially hard about whether marriage is the right decision if:

-- You think marriage will change you or your boyfriend or girlfriend.
+- You think marriage will change you or your significant other.
 Keep in mind that marriage won’t change anything.
 In fact, it may make matters worse by raising the stakes for each of you.

-- You want your girlfriend or boyfriend to be eligible for your military benefits.
+- You want to share military benefits.
 While this is certainly tempting, by itself it’s not enough reason to enter into a legally binding contract with another person.

 - You are afraid your relationship will fall apart during deployment if you don’t marry.
 If you doubt your relationship will last a separation, it probably won’t last a lifetime.